SQL Command Types Explained: DDL, DML, DCL, and TCL

 Common Commands:

-• CREATE – Creates a new database object, such as a table, view, index, or schema.
+• CREATE - Drafts a brand new database object which includes a table, view, index or schema.

-• ALTER – Modifies an existing database object, allowing changes to its structure or properties.
+• ALTER - It allows changes to made to an existing database object to its structure and properties.

-• DROP – Deletes a database object, removing it from the database.
+• DROP – Drops a database object, and removes it out of the database.

-TRUNCATE – Removes all records from a table quickly.
-This operation cannot be rolled back and is faster than using a DELETE statement without a WHERE clause.
+• TRUNCATE - deletes all the records in a table in a single go.
+This operation is irreversible and it is swifter than a DELETE statement with no WHERE clause.

 2. DML – Data Manipulation Language

-• INSERT – Adds new rows of data into a table.
+• INSERT - Adds new row sets of data in a table.

-• UPDATE – Modifies existing data within a table.
+• UPDATE - Altering of existing data in a table.

-• DELETE – Removes rows of data from a table.
+• DELETE The delete command erases rows in a table.

 3. DCL – Data Control Language